-Andrew Henderson: Porto is fast-becoming one of the top destinations in all of Europe.
+Andrew Henderson: Porto is fast-becoming one of the top digital nomad destinations in all of Europe.
 The city has won numerous awards as a travel destination and European cultural capital, and the hype is more than justifiable.
 Porto is rich in history and architectural patrimony and boasts numerous tourist attractions, restaurants, boat tours, and a lively nightlife.

 Andrew Henderson is a world traveler, nomad pioneer, entrepreneur, investor and founder of Nomad Capitalist, a business consulting company that helps young entrepreneurs create their own nomad strategy, which often involves legally setting up foreign bank accounts, moving their business overseas, obtaining second passports/residency and investing in foreign markets.